python-semantic-release/python-semantic-release/docs/configuration.rst

 *************************************************

 .. note::
-   This section of the configuration contains options which customise the template environment used to render templates such as the changelog.
+   This section of the configuration contains options which customize the template environment used to render templates such as the changelog.
 Most options are passed directly to the `jinja2.Environment`_ constructor, and further documentation one these parameters can be found there.